Islam-Made-Easy/islam_made_easy/assets/md/intro.md

   listen to it from the one who narrates it.
 The leaders of the scholars of this Ummah agreed upon this, of prohibition of that which we have described.
 Among them are: Hammād ibn Zayd, Yūnus ibn
   ‘Ubayd, Sufyān Ath-Thawrī, Sufyān ibn ‘Uyaynah, ‘Abdullāh ibn Idrīs, Mālik ibn Anas, Ibn Abū Dhib, Ibn Al-Munkadir, Ibn Al-Mubārak, Shu’ayb ibn Harb, Abu Ishaq Al-Fazari, Yusuf ibn Asbat, Ahmad ibn Hanbal, Bishr ibn Al-Hārith and ‘Abdul-Wahhāb Al-Warrāq.
 All of these believed in: the prohibition of (narrating) it, and looking into it, and listening to it.
 And they warned against seeking it and dedicating (ones self) to gathering it."* (Al-Ibānah As-Sughrā by Ibn Battah)

-And as for who is the best among the Companions (رضي‬ الله عنهم‬) internally, then the best of them is Abū Bakr, then ‘Umar, then ‘Uthmān (رضي‬ الله عنهم‬) according to the *hadīth* of Ibn ‘Umar (رضي‬ الله عنهما‬) who said:
+And as for who is the best among the Companions (رضي الله عنهم) internally, then the best of them is Abū Bakr, then ‘Umar, then ‘Uthmān (رضي الله عنهم) according to the *hadīth* of Ibn ‘Umar (رضي الله عنهما) who said:

 *"We used to consider (as the best), when the Messenger of Allāh (ﷺ) was alive and his Companions were great in numbers, Abū Bakr, then ‘Umar, then ‘Uthmān, and then we would remain silent.*" (Takhrīj Al-Musnad – its isnād is sahīh according to the conditions of Muslim)

-And these three, along with ‘Alī (رضي‬ الله عنه‬), are *Al-Khulafā Ar-Rāshidīn* (the rightly guided caliphs).
+And these three, along with ‘Alī (رضي الله عنه), are *Al-Khulafā Ar-Rāshidīn* (the rightly guided caliphs).

 Then comes the ten who were given the glad tidings of Paradise by the Prophet (ﷺ) when he said: